josefsalyer/40k-custom-scenarios/SnipeHunt.md

 ### Snipe Hunt

-Every turn any unit that ends its movement outside the deployment zone it *must* perform an action to look for Snipe.
+Every turn any unit that ends its movement outside the deployment zone it can perform an action to look for Snipe.
+A player who has units outside of their deployment zone _must_ perform this action at least once.
+Each player _may_ perform the action more than once per turn for each unit outside of their deployment zone.

 For each model in the unit, roll 1d6.
 Consult the following table to determine if a snipe unit appears and how many models are in that unit plus the number of threshold results.